Phacus: Differences in morphology

 Although the general morphology of the genus is considered to be well established, given the large number of species there are critical morphological differences observed worth noting.
 The sulcus for example, in many species is shallow (Phacus viridioryza), and in others it is deep and longitudinal (Phacus hordeiformis).
 As well, the shape of the cell in some species are completely flat, while many have also been described as helically twisted, straight or curved.
 Phacus helikoides is actually helical in shape throughout the entire cell as opposed to flat and leaf-shaped like most Phacus organisms.

-Metaboly, which is the ability of some organisms to alter their shape, is not possible in Phacus due to the fusion of the genus’ pellicular strips.
+Metaboly, which is the ability of some organisms to alter their shape, is not possible in Phacus due to the fusion of the genus' pellicular strips.
 These varied morphological shapes make defining the genus as symmetrical or asymmetrical rather difficult.
 Scientists who study the genus Phacus Dujardin, have also observed the presence of ellipsoid, tiny disk-shaped or flat-shaped paramylon grains.
-In some species of Phacus, a single plate dominates the interiors of the cell (Phacus Orbicularis), and in others there are multiple plates with different morphologies that exist (Phacus Curvicauda).
+In some species of Phacus, a single plate dominates the interiors of the cell (Phacus orbicularis), and in others there are multiple plates with different morphologies that exist (Phacus curvicauda).

 Other differences among species include: the presence or lack of haplopyrenoids within the chloroplasts, position of the nucleus, a large or small endosome, shape of the cytoskeleton, few to several paramylon discoid grains, the presence of lateral caps and presence of oblique truncated poles.
 In addition, the morphology of the caudal process in many species of Phacus is extremely varied.
 Phacus parvullis and Phacus pusillus have very a blunt caudal process while Phacus segretti and Phacus stokesii actually lack a caudal process entirely.
 Those species are described as having rounded posteriors in place of the caudal process.
 Studies show that morphological changes observed in the genus are possibly due to the level of organic enrichment in their freshwater habitats.
 These morphological differences, given the massive size of the genus, have led to certain confusion in Phacus taxonomy.

 Life cycle

-Phacus and other Euglenids typically reproduce asexually.
+Phacus and other euglenids reproduce asexually.
 They do so by dividing their cells longitudinally, from the apex of the cell to the base.
-Until cytokinesis is fully complete, the cells remain attached to one another, forming what looks like a “two-headed” organism.
+The process may occur while motile, or in a nonmotile, "palmelloid" stage.
+Until cytokinesis is fully complete, the cells remain attached to one another, forming what looks like a "two-headed" organism.
 Prior to cytokinesis, the amount of pellicle strips each cell has is doubled in order to have an equal number between each daughter cell.
 In addition, each daughter cell will contain half the number of the newly formed strips and half the number of the old strips present prior to cell division.